 Questioning of expert

 Any of the parties to a dispute can request that an appointed expert appears before the court for questioning.
-However, it is ultimately at the discretion of the court whether it considers that questioning is necessary in order to clarify aspects of a written expert report.
+However, it is ultimately at the discretion of the court whether it considers that questioning is necessary to clarify aspects of a written expert report.
 The court is, therefore, entitled to refuse such a request.

 Additional and repeated expert examination

 If an expert report lacks certain necessary findings, either party to the dispute or the court may request that the court appoint another expert examination.
 In such circumstances a party may request an additional expert examination into the outstanding issues by the same or a new expert, or make a request to have the expert examination repeated in its entirety by a new expert.

 After consideration of the dispute on merits

 After the first instance court has handed down its judgment on the merits of the claim, the parties will also have an opportunity to raise disagreements with the expert opinion when challenging the first instance judgment in the higher courts (i.e., court of appeal, cassation or supervisory court).

 The Civil Code establishes only a general framework for damages calculation.
 In particular, the Civil Code: (1) defines that damages should be calculated with a 'reasonable degree of reliability'; (2) establishes that the calculation of loss of profit may be based on approximation; and (3) allows experts calculating the amount of damages the right to use methods of calculation of concrete and abstract damages (as explained in more detail above).